kartikluke/invoicefalcon.com/_posts/2020-03-10-bulk-print-invoices.md

 <br/>
 1. Click on 'Invoices' in the left menu bar of our application.
+2. Click ‘+ New Invoice’
+3. Select ‘Invoice for Shopify Order’
-2. Select two or more orders in the list of orders.
+4. Select two or more orders in the list of orders.
-3. Next, click on the 'Print Invoices' button.
+5. Next, click on the 'Print Invoices' button.
-4. Our system will receive and process a request to bulk print invoices for orders matching your selection.
+6. Our system will receive and process a request to bulk print invoices for orders matching your selection.
-5. After the request is processed, click on 'Bulk Print Batches' in the left menu bar to download the PDF containing the invoices.
+7. After the request is processed, click on 'Bulk Print Batches' in the left menu bar to download the PDF containing the invoices.

 <br/>
 <hr/>